 13 September 2011, State Theatre, Victorian Arts Centre, Melbourne

-In an interview published in the September issue of the Qantas inflight magazine, choreographer Graeme Murphy said of his new production of Swan Lake for the Australian Ballet that we should ‘bring a lifeboat’.
+In an interview published in the September issue of the Qantas inflight magazine, choreographer Graeme Murphy said of his new production of Romeo and Juliet for the Australian Ballet that we should ‘bring a lifeboat’.
 Well he had a point because this production, which had its world premiere in Melbourne on 13 September, is a very fluid one indeed.
 It opens in a town setting, which could be Verona at the time Shakespeare’s Romeo and Juliet is set.
 But over the course of the evening the location and the era change wildly.
 We see the marriage of Romeo and Juliet in Japan, the killing of Tybalt and Mercutio in India and the mourning of Juliet in a harsh, blood red desert setting.
 The characters ride bikes in one scene.
 Romeo, Mercutio and Benvolio find themselves in a row boat in another.
 And more.

 Graeme Murphy’s Romeo and Juliet is quintessentially postmodern.
 It has moments of humour and irony.
 It is filled with allusions to all kinds of cultural objects and issues—devotees of the Hare Krishna movement even make an appearance.
 Murphy also references himself and his work through some choreographic moments that look back to the vintage days of Sydney Dance Company.
 The scene in which Juliet receives a potion to induce a death-like sleep, when six black clad figures support Juliet in expansive swooping and flying movements, is just one example of this glance back at previous choreography.